kimalfred/Student-Profile-Management/README.md

 python manage.py runserver
 ```
 5. Create a new app
-   Create a new app called students:
+   Create a new app called students or any name:
 ```bash
 python manage.py startapp students
 ```